 If you turn left, you first get to the turnoff to Tunguu, 500m further you get to the turnoff toward Mwera and Stone Town.

-If you keep on driving straight, you are on the road towards the north coast through the central part of Zanzibar.
+If you stay on that road (ignoring the turnoffs to Tunguu and Mwera/Stone Town) you are your way to the north coast through the central part of Zanzibar.
 It is a beautiful drive.

 If you turn left at the intersection toward Mwera, you are on the road back to Stone Town.